 You should read the Recovery of overpaid tax credits guidance note in conjunction with this note.

 Tax credits are extremely complex, and claimants often make mistakes in their claims.
-This, coupled with an inflexible framework reminiscent of the state benefit structure, can present problems when claimants have overlooked an important deadline.
+This can present problems when claimants have overlooked an important deadline.
 They can be left with significant debt as a result of their own mistakes.